-First, let’s go through a security consultant’s general duties.
+First, let’s go through a cybersecurity consultant’s general duties.
 This employee usually assesses a company’s or organization’s security and danger and then presents solutions and advice on safety precautions and prevention.

 As a result, they are a hacker — but they are on the good side.